 Archived COVID District Case Summary - Through End of School (2021)

-Through week of March 1, 2021
+Through week of May 24, 2021

 Many cases were not in school during their infectious period and therefore no exposure occured within the district.
 These figures are also updated on a consistent basis.